YahooArchive/locator/README.md

 * `files`
     * used for packages whose files should be walked by plugins, but which don't otherwise contain resources
-* `touchdown-package`
-    * used to interpret the layout of a touchdown application or extension package
-* `mojito-package`
-    * used to interpret the layout of a mojito application or extension package
-* `mojito-mojit`
-    * used to interpret the layout of a mojito mojit

 ## Using the Locator, Advanced